 The freezing period is completed by action of the freezer pressure switch in the control panel.
-The water pump (6) is stopped and solenoid valve "A" (20) is closed.
+The water pump (6) is stopped and solenoid valves "A1" & "A2" (20) & (21) are closed.
 The thawing period then begins.
 Solenoid valve "D" (18) is opened, the cutter motor (5M) is started and the harvest (thaw) timer is activated.
-Warm gas from the receiver is discharged into the freezer through valve (18), thereby slightly thawing the outer edge of the ice, which drops on the rotating cutter for sizing.
+Warm gas from the receiver is discharged into the freezer through valve (18), thereby slightly thawing the outer edge of the ice which drops on the rotating cutter for sizing.
 See "Freezer Period and Harvest Period" for more detailed description of operation.

-HOW YOUR TUBE-ICE® MACHINE WORKS
+HOW YOUR TUBE-ICE MACHINE WORKS

 Air-cooled machines have a solenoid valve (53), sometimes referred to as the "X" valve, in the compressor discharge line, and a check valve (101) in the liquid return line to the receiver.
-These valves prevent the migration of refrigerant to the condenser when the machine is not operating.
+These valves prevent the migration of refrigerant when the machine is not operating.
+The "X" valve is open any time the compressor is running.